 3.)
 You will need a weight (or extra narrow glass jar) to hold the cabbage under the level of the liquid.
 This glass weight is excellent!

 4.)
 And you may need a food processor for some shredding, but my son always chops the crisp nappa by hand.
 Even for me, it is so quick and easy to do and somehow chopping with that big knife makes me feel like a chef!

 Basic Kimchi Ingredients:

 - 2 large nappa cabbages, any outer tattered leaves removed, rinsed well

-- 1/2 – 3/4 cup salt (enough to contact the surface of all the leaves)
+- 1/2 – 3/4 cup sea salt – this one or this one (enough to contact the surface of all the leaves)

 - 10 – 12 cups cold water, plus more as needed to cover salted nappa

 - 1 – 2 cups daikon radish, peeled and shredded